inUtil-info/whin2-contrib/README.md

 ![confirm-node2](./icons/confirm_flow.jpg)

 ## Types of messages:
-Whin will route several types of messages, you can send:
+Whin will send / receive several types of messages, you can send:
 - text messages.
 - buttons.
 - lists.